axilmar/parserlib/doc/writing_and_using_parsers.md

 The `parse` function accepts the following arguments:

-- `input`: reference to STL container that contains the source to be parsed; it must be in scope while the results of the `parse' function are in scope, because the function returns views (`std::basic_string_view`) on the source.
+- `input`: reference to STL container that contains the source to be parsed; it must be in scope while the results of the `parse` function are in scope, because the function returns views (`std::basic_string_view`) on the source.
 - `grammar`: the root expression of the grammar; it can be any grammar expression, or a rule.
 - `parse_options`: optional structure of parse options; see below for usage.